Our Culture

 Prudent Diversification: The Importance of Global Allocation

-At the end of the day, equities will be correlated with other equities when markets experience stress.
+At the end of the day, equities will be correlated with other equities during periods of market stress.
 However, what matters for long-term investors is their portfolios’ ability to bounce back from stress-induced drawdowns.
-Allocators shouldn’t forget the important role that internationally diversified portfolios can play over the long term.
-Globally diversified portfolios have experienced shallower drawdowns and, on average, recovered faster than their locally invested counterparts.
+Globally diversified portfolios have demonstrated shallower drawdowns and, on average, recovered faster than their locally invested counterparts.

 Globally Diversified vs. Single-Country Portfolios